brasileric/silverstripe-openweathermap/README.md

 ### Configuration ###

-Signup for a (free) account at https://openweathermap.org/ and get you API key.
+Signup for a (free) account at https://openweathermap.org/ and get your API key.

 Add the OpenWeatherMap API key to your yaml file:
 ```